-If, for example, you were to receive a very large gift or tax refund three years into your mortgage, paying several thousand dollars into your home's principal can significantly shorten the duration of your loan and save enormously on mortgage interest over the duration of the mortgage loan.
-Unless the loan is quite large, even a few thousand dollars applied early in the loan period can yield huge savings over the life of the loan.
+If, for example, you receive a very large gift or tax refund four years into your mortgage, investing a few thousand dollars into your mortgage principal can significantly reduce the duration of your loan and save enormously on mortgage interest over the duration of the mortgage loan.
+Unless the mortgage loan is quite large, even modest amounts applied early can yield huge savings over the life of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.